-Program Maximum Fee and General Description of Required Material Subject to Fee Waiver ALL ACTIVITIES AND ATHLETICS Admission fees to attend athletic events \$5 admission per event. \$25 for a 10-punch student activity card or \$41 for a student all-season pass. \$10 (not to exceed) for \$18te, District and Conference events hosted by the school, cost to be set by the conference or NISAA.
+PROGRAM MAXIMUM FEE AND GENERAL DESCRIPTION OF REQUIRED MATERIAL 3 SUBJECT TO FEE WAIVER 2 Admission fees to attend athletic events \$5 admission per event. \$25 for a 10-punch student activity card or \$41 for a student all-season pass. \$10 (not to exceed) for State, District and Conference events hosted by the school, cost to be set by the conference or NSAA.
 Not subject to fee waiver.
 The cost of the 10-punch student activity card or for a student-all season pass may be reduced or waived for students who qualify for the Free/Reduced Lunch Program.
 Admission fees to attend activity events \$10 admission per play or activity. \$15 admission for multi-session competition or festival.
 Not a "fee" and, thus, not subject to fee waiver.
 Camps, clinics and festivals Registration and other costs of camps, clinics or festivals.
 Students are responsible for the cost of all clinics, camps, festivals and conditioning programs.
 Any personal items purchased at camps, clinics or festivals, such as t-shirts, shall be at the student's expense.
 Not a "fee" and, thus, not subject to fee waiver.
 Locker use \$10 - optional use of school padlock for athletic or activity locker Not a "fee" and, thus, not subject to fee waiver.
 Travel meals Meals.
 Students are responsible for their own meals while traveling.
 Not a "fee" and, thus, not subject to fee waiver.
-D ACTIVITIES: Required items include basic student c books, pens, pencils and highlighters, non-specialized clo AFJROTC No additional Not subject to fee waiver.
-International Thespian Society \$30 dues \$30 (not to exceed) dues is subject to fee waiver.
-Math Contest No additional Not subject to fee waiver.
-Music Honor Society \$10 dues \$10 dues is subject to fee waiver.
-National Honor Society \$25 (not to exceed) state and national dues; meals and activities \$25 (not to exceed) annual dues is subject to fee waiver, not meals.
-Quiz Bowl No additional Not subject to fee waiver.
-Science Olympiad No additional Not subject to fee waiver.
-Student Council \$50 - annual state and national dues; meals and activities.
-Attendance at national conventions are not a part of approved student council activities.
-As such, students are responsible for all costs of attending such conventions. \$50 dues (not to exceed) is subject to fee waiver, but not meals, activities or attending conventions.
-Career and Technical Stude ent Organizations CTE Student Clubs, such as DECA, FBLA, FCCLA, Educator's Rising, FFA, HOSA, Skills USA (CA, FBLA, FCCLA, ucator's Rising, FFA, to exceed); meals, activities and additional registration fees.
-Drama Dramatic productions, including Broadway Musical, One-act Play and School Plays No additional Not subject to fee waiver.
-Forensics Speech and Debate ech and Debate Appropriate clothing (non-specialized attire) including business/professional attire, and t-shirt; supplies and materials for visual aids.
-Journalism School Newspaper and Yearbook No additional Not subject to fee waiver.